Violent CrimesDedicated Legal Defense from Start to Finish

-Carmel Violent Crimes Defense Attorney
+Carmel Violent Crimes Defense Attorneys

 Homicide is the killing of one human being by another human being.

-In order to call a death a homicide, the state must prove two things:
+To call a death a homicide, the state must prove two things:

-- A human being who was once alive is now dead.
+A human being who was once alive is now dead.

-- The death was caused by the act of another human being.
 If a human being who was once alive is now dead, but the death was not caused by the act of another human being, the death is not a homicide.